O-X-L/ansible-webui/docs/source/usage/repositories.rst

 Example GitHub Private-Repository
 *********************************

-1. Create global Credentials that use your Access-Token as :code:`connect password`
+1. Create shared credentials and set the :code:`connect password` to your :code:`GitHub Personal Access-Token`

 2. Create the Git-Repository and link the Credentials